Pete-Fowler/Pete-Fowler/README.md

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark)](https://github.com/piyushsuthar/github-readme-quotes)

 ## Description
-Full stack software engineer with 2.5 years of experience building and maintaining a financial data integration SaaS product.
-Led a complete rebuild of the team’s web app using JavaScript, TypeScript, React, and C#/.NET, with testing in Jest, React Testing Library, xUnit, and Moq.
-Utilized AWS services including MySQL RDS, EC2, ECS, S3, Lambda, and EventBridge.
+Full stack software engineer with 2.5 years of experience building a financial data integration SaaS product.
+Led a complete rebuild of the team’s web app using JavaScript, TypeScript, React, C#/.NET, EntityFramework Core and SQL, with testing in Jest, React Testing Library, xUnit, and Moq.
+Utilized AWS services including MySQL RDS, EC2, ECS with Docker, S3, Lambda, and EventBridge.

 Passionate about continuous improvement, clean code, and best practices (where they exist).
 Dedicated rock climber and runner based in Colorado.
 Names variables like a first born child.